MoinMoin is a full-featured wiki engine (a wiki engine is software that enables you to run a wiki).

 Verify the integrity of your downloaded file

-Make sure the archive downloaded correctly by verifying the md5sum (a checksum) of the archive:
+After you downloaded it, make sure the download was working correctly by verifying the md5sum (a checksum) of the archive:

 $ md5sum moin-x.x.x.tar.gz XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX moin-x.x.x.tar.gz

-The value (XXX...) md5sum shown left of the filename must match the value published on the download page for the file you just downloaded!
+The value (XXX...) md5sum shows left of the filename must match the value we published on the download page for the file you just downloaded!